-For our latest test, we hiked around Bend, Oregon as winter transitioned to spring and again as summer transitioned to fall, through snow showers, rainstorms, and perfect sunny days.
+For our testing, we hiked around Bend, Oregon, as winter transitioned to spring and again as summer transitioned to fall, through snow showers, rainstorms, and perfect sunny days.
 We tested these shoes on ice, snow, mud, sand, rock, and dirt.
 We put dozens of miles on each pair, comparing them back to back on short loops, and donning backpacks to see how they fared with weight on longer treks.
 We hiked up scree-covered buttes and traversed the high desert.
-Shoes are rated on the following metrics: Comfort, Support, Traction, Water Resistance, Weight, and Durability.
+Shoes were tested and rated on the following metrics: Comfort, Support, Traction, Water Resistance, Weight, and Durability.
 Here is how we specifically scored and tested each metric.

 When determining the comfort of a hiking shoe, we primarily compared the comfort level of the midsole while hiking.
 We hiked with light day packs and with heavier, 20-30 lb packs to find the differences and limits in each pair.
 Some models are more comfortable because they favor the shape of one person's foot over another.
 For example, a narrower shoe will likely feel too tight for someone with a wider foot.
 We did note if there are pressure points from the laces or tongue and if our toes fell asleep, but our goal is for the rating to reflect something that we all experience regardless of foot shape.
 With that being said, we also make recommendations for what shape of foot each model will work best accommodate.